 Bored in your pyjamas and tired of replaying the same tunes over and over again?
 Life in lockdown does not have to be mundane.
 Aside from the constant drone of zoom calls, Houseparty or Jackbox games, here is a selection of parties that go beyond just being a livestream.
 From VR and instagram filters, occasions to dress up to, virtual partying will never be the same again.

-Late night bingo has never been more spunky with a series of numbered cards and ridiculous mini-games that will have you running to your toilet.
+Late night gaming using a solitaire app or playing bingo has never been more spunky with a series of numbered cards and ridiculous mini-games that will have you running to your toilet.
 With an eclectic sense of humour, Stu-art Wee and Emily Png start off the night by guiding you through a home-made cocktail concoction before injecting innocuous fun into the session.
 Tickets are limited to the first 100, so don’t forget to hit subscribe before their next session.

 Hear 65 Sing Along SG